Doctor of Philosophy

 Health and Rehabilitation Sciences

-Dr Helene Berman and Dr Susan Ray
+Dr Helene Berman

 Violence against women is among the greatest threats to the health of our population.
 An estimated three hundred and sixty thousand children in Canada, and over two million worldwide are exposed to violence in their homes (UNICEF, 2006).
 Growing up amidst such violence seriously compromises children’s capacities for healthy development.
 Violence against women is not limited by culture, geography or socioeconomic status.
 It constitutes one of the most pervasive and yet least openly discussed human rights violations and public health issues known today.

 Researchers and allied health professionals generally agree that children whose development has been interfered with by exposure to violence against women experience more adjustment problems than non-exposed counterparts.
 Cognitive, emotional and behavioural mechanisms employed in children’s adapting to such experiences are as varied as the children themselves.
 Children have incredible capacities for resilience but it is a social process that requires efficacy of person and of place.
 There is a need to understand the dynamic process of navigating a pathway to health promoting resources during and in the aftermath of exposure to violence against women during childhood.